MLiedl/dbt-workshop/testrm.md

 * 🎨 **Seaborn** → Python library used to create more polished statistical visualisations
 * 💻 **Streamlit** → tool used to turn analysis results into a simple interactive web app

-Document 2 also registers the workshop environment as a selectable Jupyter kernel called:
+As you work through Document 2, the Project Environment is registered as a selectable Jupyter kernel called:

 ```text
 Project: Data Analysis